The Library

 Cause meets condition – and the result follows.
 Follow those laws, and success is no longer random.

-These laws explain why wolf packs hunt effectively and why BDSM dynamics work intuitively.
-Success, in anything, lies in understanding and respecting natural rules: clear roles and a balance of power.
+These laws explain why wolf packs hunt effectively and why intimate dynamics work intuitively.
+Success, in anything, lies in understanding and respecting the balance of power, consequence, and hierarchy.
 The dominant’s actions, discipline, care, and leadership must elicit an equal and opposite reaction of surrender and participation from the submissive.
 In the wolf pack, the alpha’s strength and clarity build the pack’s trust and cooperation.
-It’s all about balance: When we work against these rules, chaos ensues.
-When we embrace them, we create harmony.
-And yes, even bacon tastes better when it’s handled with care, and we should be happy about a little woodland gossip in nature.
+When we work against these rules, chaos ensues.
+Things will definitely not work well long-term.
+When we embrace those universal rules, we create harmony.
+And yes, even bacon tastes better when it’s handled with care.

 So why do we fight these principles in business or, for that matter, in our personal lives?
 The truth is, leadership – whether in a meeting room, a wolf pack, or a relationship – thrives on these fundamental rules.
-The strongest leaders don’t dominate (sorry, Darth Vader); they guide with clarity and earn trust through action!
-And trust, after all, is just another word for knowing enough, but we’ll come to that at a later point.
-The best teams, partnerships, or even marriages succeed when everyone knows their role and respects the balance of power.
+The strongest leaders don’t dominate (sorry, Darth Vader); they guide with clarity and earn trust through action and put their will behind it.
+And trust, after all, is just another word for knowing enough – but we’ll come to that in another essay.
+The best teams, partnerships, or even marriages succeed when everyone respects the laws of power.

 It’s funny how we humans like to think we’ve transcended the natural rules of dynamics.
 We invent flowcharts to outdo wolves, form a committee to decide who is responsible for the bacon transfer, and pretend leadership is a democracy of endless opinions.
-Yet, when it comes to hunting, survival, love, or other essential things, we intuitively understand that clarity, coherence, hierarchy, and balance are non-negotiable.
+Yet, when it comes to hunting, survival, love, or other essential things, we understand that clarity, coherence, and hierarchy are non-negotiable without needing explanation.
+Hierarchy, by nature, is not a social construct.
 In business, these rules create success.
 In relationships, they create harmony.
 And no, you can’t reinvent these dynamics.
 You might just end up like the person who crushed the bacon or scared off the deer.